Sail away from shifts and toward better pressure.

 Sail Fast on the longer Gybe.

-If you come around the windward mark and you are almost fetching the leeward mark, the last thing you want to do is sail below your VMG angle or speed.
+When you come around the windward mark and you are almost fetching the leeward mark, the last thing you want to do is sail below your VMG angle or speed.

 If the wind shifted left or increased in velocity, there was a fair chance you would fetch the mark on starboard gybe.
 If the wind went right, you could gybe across the boats that sailed lower.